a

 Doctor pointing out the components of a medical device management system

-Taking connected health devices as an example, the report suggests that there is a general lack of awareness in the healthcare sector on the threats posed, and even if they exist.
-But exist they do.
+Taking connected health devices as an example, the report suggests that the healthcare sector generally lacks awareness of the threats posed, even if they exist.
+But exist they do, and for many years that's been the case.

-In 2016, the FDA said that the threat of medical device hacking is a growing concern, urging companies to take a proactive approach to plan for, and assessing, the cybersecurity of products once they reach the market.
+In 2016, the FDA said that the threat of medical device hacking is a growing concern, urging companies to take a proactive approach to plan for and assess the cybersecurity of products once they reach the market.

-In 2020 researchers from the University of Leuven in Belgium and the University of Birmingham in the UK found a way to hack into implanted medical devices, steal medical information, drain the device’s battery and even cause it to malfunction.
+In 2020, researchers from the University of Leuven in Belgium and the University of Birmingham in the UK found a way to hack into implanted medical devices, steal medical information, drain their batteries, and even cause them to malfunction.

-Manufacturers who have had cyber difficulties don't publicize the events and so evidence is hard to find.
+Manufacturers who have experienced cyber incidents don't publicize them, so evidence is hard to find.
 Hence, dates go back over five years.

 New call-to-action

-Medical devices, such as insulin pumps, pacemakers, infusion pumps, and diagnostic equipment, are increasingly becoming connected to networks and the internet, which opens them up to potential cyber threats.
+Medical devices, such as insulin pumps, pacemakers, infusion pumps, and diagnostic equipment, are increasingly connected to networks and the internet, which exposes them to potential cyber threats.
 Ensuring the security of these devices is essential to protect patient safety, privacy, and the integrity of healthcare systems.
-Here are some vulnerabilities related to ISO 13485 cybersecurity for you to consider...

 1. Risk Assessment: Manufacturers should conduct thorough risk assessments to identify potential vulnerabilities and threats in their devices.
 This includes considering how the device might be accessed or tampered with remotely.